Snowboarding at the 2018 Winter Olympics – Men's halfpipe

 The men's halfpipe competition of the 2018 Winter Olympics was held from 13 to 14 February 2018 at the Bogwang Phoenix Park in Pyeongchang, South Korea.
 The event was won by Shaun White, who previously won this event in 2006 and 2010.
 Ayumu Hirano, the 2014 silver medalist, took silver.
 Scott James became the bronze medalist.
 For James, this is the first Olympic medal, and this was also the second medal for Australia at the 2018 Winter Olympics.

 In the victory ceremony, the medals were presented by John Dowling Coates, member of the International Olympic Committee, accompanied by Dexter Paine, International Ski Federation vice president.

 Qualification

 The top 30 athletes in the Olympic quota allocation list qualified, with a maximum of four athletes per National Olympic Committee (NOC) allowed.
-All athletes qualifying must also have placed in the top 30 of a FIS World Cup event or the FIS Freestyle Ski and Snowboarding World Championships 2017 during the qualification period (July 1, 2016 to January 21, 2018) and also have a minimum of 50 FIS points to compete.
-If the host country, South Korea at the 2018 Winter Olympics, did not qualify, their chosen athlete would displace the last qualified athlete, granted all qualification criterion was met.
+All athletes qualifying must also have placed in the top 30 of a FIS World Cup event or the FIS Freestyle Ski and Snowboarding World Championships 2017 during the qualification period (July 1, 2016 to 21 January 2018) and also have a minimum of 50 FIS points to compete.
+If the host country, South Korea at the 2018 Winter Olympics, did not qualify, their chosen athlete would displace the last qualified athlete, granted all qualification criteria were met.

 Due to an injury, the 2014 Olympic Champion Iouri Podladtchikov was not able to defend his title.
 He was qualified but in Pyeongchang he decided not to compete.
 Podladtchikov crashed during the X-Games in January.